JameLeung/Wing-IDE-5-to-10-keygen/README.md

 Did some modificatn on the coding as it is used deprecated sha library and python 2.

-changed to use hashlib and syntax able to run in python 3 Running method is the same.
+Changed to use hashlib and syntax able to run in python 3

+Despite of this, running method is the same.

 # Use
 ```
 $python keygen.py